MonzerDev/Real-Time-Sign-Language-Detection/README.md

 Real-Time Sign Language Detection

-This project implements a real-time sign language detection system using a Convolutional Neural Network (CNN) and MediaPipe for hand landmark detection.
-The system captures live video input, processes hand gestures, and classifies them into corresponding sign language alphabets.
+This project implements a real-time detection system for sign language alphabets and numbers using a Convolutional Neural Network (CNN) and MediaPipe for hand landmark detection.
+The system captures live video input, processes hand gestures, and classifies them into corresponding sign language alphabets or numbers.

+---

-Project Structure:
+Project Structure

-- `CNNModel.py`: Defines the Convolutional Neural Network (CNN) architecture used for classifying hand gestures.
+- CNNModel.py: Defines the Convolutional Neural Network (CNN) architecture used for classifying hand gestures.
-- `handLandMarks.py`: Handles the detection of hand landmarks using MediaPipe and processes them for use by the CNN model.
-- `mediapipeHandDetection.py`: Integrates MediaPipe to perform real-time hand detection through the webcam.
-- `realTime.py`: The main script that ties everything together, using the CNN model and MediaPipe for real-time sign language detection.
-- `training.py`: Script used for training the CNN model on a dataset of hand gestures.
+- training.py: Script used for training the CNN model on datasets of hand gestures or numbers.
-- `testCNN.py`: Script for testing the performance of the trained CNN model on a test dataset.
+- testCNN.py: Script for testing the performance of the trained CNN model on a test dataset.
+- mediapipeHandDetection.py: Integrates MediaPipe to perform real-time hand detection and display landmarks through the webcam.
+- realTime.py: Main script that integrates the CNN model and MediaPipe for real-time hand gesture detection and classification.
+- handLandMarks.py: Processes MediaPipe's hand landmarks for generating datasets suitable for training the CNN model.
+- numbers_testing_data.xlsx: Example processed dataset for testing numeric gesture detection.
+- CNN_model_alphabet_SIBI.pth: Pre-trained CNN model weights for sign language alphabets classification.
-- `CNN_model_alphabet_SIBI.pth`: Pre-trained CNN model weights used for classification.
+- CNN_model_number_SIBI.pth: Pre-trained CNN model weights for numeric gesture classification.

+---

-How to Run the Project:
+How to Run the Project

 1. Install Dependencies

-Make sure you have Python installed on your system.
-You can install the required Python packages using pip:
+Ensure Python is installed.
+Install the required Python packages using:

 pip install -r requirements.txt

-If you don't have a `requirements.txt` file, you can manually install the necessary packages:
+If you don't have a requirements.txt file, manually install the necessary packages:

 pip install opencv-python mediapipe torch numpy pandas

 2. Running Real-Time Detection

-To start the real-time sign language detection, run the following command:
+For real-time sign language or numeric gesture detection, run:

 python realTime.py